 - Update direct deposit details

 - And more

 While academic advisors, faculty, and staff are available to assist and advise, it is ultimately the student’s responsibility to keep personal and academic information up to date at all times and to follow all University, SGS, departmental and program regulations, requirements and deadlines.
 ACORN makes it easier for students to check and correct this information.
 If questions arise about requirements, policies and procedures, students are responsible for seeking answers to these questions from staff and advisors.

 The Centre Comparative Literature and other university offices may send important information to you by email.
 It is your responsibility to ensure that your email address, mailing/permanent address, and telephone numbers are up to date at all times.

 Under University policy, students are required to maintain a University based email account (i.e., ending in utoronto.ca or toronto.edu), record it in ROSI, and regularly check for messages.
 That account may be forwarded to another personal account, but it is the University account to which the University will send official correspondence.

 New students are advised to validate their UTORid at the University Library early.
 Your UTORid provides you access not only to your University email account but also to Blackboard, the University’s student portal and learning management system.
 Many courses use the portal to provide online materials, discussion groups, quizzes, and more.
 It is also used by the University and various student groups to make important announcements and administer elections.

 Students are expected to be responsible when using the system and should not attempt to flood it with requests, or to automate the process of course enrolment.
 Such activity may clog the system so that other students may be denied access or experience degraded performance.
-Any student(s) attempting such activity may be denied access to both ACORN and ROSI until after the relevant registration period.
+Any student(s) attempting such activity may be denied access to ACORN until after the relevant registration period.